- Jul 02, 2018

 One of the most important considerations when designing a website is what colors to use.
 If you pick your website’s color scheme at random, chances are the results won’t look as good as they might if you took your time with this design decision.
 Poor color choice can even negatively impact your site’s overall usability.
+That’s why color design is so important!

 Relying on your intuition and good taste isn’t always the best approach when it comes to choosing your website’s color palette.
 Fortunately, there are several simple tricks you can use to find the best options.
 If you take advantage of them, your color palette will always be on point, and your websites will stand out in a sea of drab designs.